 At Casa de Luz, we work to keep families together and lift up the name of Jesus.
 All of this is done as part of the Gospel-centered community development that we are doing here in Mexico, believing that God has a plan for our neighbours—plans that are both good and full of hope.

-Our very name – Casa de Luz – means “House of Light.”
+Our name – Casa de Luz – means “House of Light.”
 This is because we believe that this place will become a city on a hill, pushing back the darkness in our world, bringing light to Mexico.

 Our work includes a children’s center, focused on single and impoverished families in Primo Tapia, a pilot micro loan program for education and business development, an ongoing partnership for home ownership within our community, and a deep local commitment to the spiritual growth, empowerment, and development of our community.